Skip to content

 Nathaniel Green and his wife Catherine Greene would arrive in Morristown in November 1779 and stayed at the Arnold Tavern in the center of the town.
 On January 29, 1780, Catherine Greene gave birth to a boy, Nathaniel Ray Greene, their fourth child.

 William Alexander, one of Washington’s closest and most trusted Major Generals, also spent the winter in the area.
 General Alexander, also known as Lord Stirling, was a resident of Basking Ridge, just 11 miles south of Morristown.
 His wife Kitty was also a very close friend of Martha Washington.
-So, there’s a certainty that Hamilton and Alexander met as well during the winter of 1779-1780.
+So, there’s a certainty that Hamilton and Alexander also met during the winter of 1779-1780.

 So now our story has a legitimate tie to the Somerset Hills area and the super-famous Alexander Hamilton.
 From Morristown and Basking Ridge to Broadway.